goonburger122/SillyTavern-AdoHelper/README.md

+# ARCHIVED - No Longer Updated

+This extension has been superseded by the [Lumiverse](https://github.com/prolix-oc/Lumiverse) frontend.
+This will no longer receive updates.

 # Lumia Injector Extension

 An extension for SillyTavern that dynamically injects character definitions, personalities, behaviors, and narrative styles into prompts using macros.